kevinmatthes/git-aliases-f18/README.md

 just valgrind
 ```

-If the compilation of both the applications and its documentation is wished, the
+If the compilation of both the applications and their documentation is wished,
-following instructions can be executed.
-This will also run the memory
+the following instructions can be executed.
+This will also invoke the memory
 management analysis.

 ```bash